tytydraco/ExamineScraper/supplements/horny-goat-weed.md

 > Estrogenicity as it applies to Icariin and related compounds is complex, like many bioflavonoid-related compounds.
-It doesn't seem to be large enough of a concern to negate its potential usage as a [Testosterone Booster](/supplements/testosterone-booster/), however.
+It doesn't seem to be large enough of a concern to negate its potential usage as a testosterone booster, however.

 [Back to top](#c-interactions-with-bone)